Eden1029/PowerBI_CarSalesProject/README.md

-# 🚗 Car Sales Analysis - Power BI & Excel Dashboard
+# 🚗 Car Sales Analysis - Power BI Dashboard

 ## 📌 Overview
 This project provides an **in-depth analysis of car sales** using **Power BI and Excel**, offering **data-driven insights** into: